rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-configuration.md

 **`active_sensing`**

 Enable parsing of midi active sensing messages (disabled by default).
 Active sensing messages will be received as sysex.

 **`pc_offset`**

 Send program changes with a `-1` offset to match some software/hardware implementations

+**`note_off_velocity`**

+Enable receiving noteOff messages with a velocity and on a different address than noteOn messages.

 **`device_name:virtual`** (*Linux / Mac only*): creates a virtual midi device with one input port and one output port